 Overview of socks manufacturing process

 The following image shows how socks are manufactured in a typical socks factory in China.
+We follow the process and continue to offer our customers like SockCustom headless service so they can focuse on branding, marketing and customer caring.

 The whole socks manufacturing process does involve many steps, and the coordination between these steps makes the whole process time-consuming.
 Sorting out all steps above, there are overall 7 steps that we will mainly talk about as follows: